nutta-git/user/README.md

      Please have a backup of your orginal Profile before using this script, This script MAY casue browser issues.

-#!
-USE THIS SCRIPT AT YOUR OWN RISK !!#
+# !USE THIS SCRIPT AT YOUR OWN RISK!